UK-Based Physioneeds Academy Expands Advanced Physiotherapy & Rehabilitation Programs Across India - www.lokmattimes.com

 UK-Based Physioneeds Academy Expands Advanced Physiotherapy & Rehabilitation Programs Across India

-PNN New Delhi [India], November 21: Physioneeds Academy London (UK), in collaboration with Physioneeds Academy India, has announced a ...
+Physioneeds Academy London (UK) collaborates with Physioneeds Academy India New Delhi [India], November 21: Physioneeds Academy London (UK), in collaboration ...

 New Delhi [India], November 21: Physioneeds Academy London (UK), in collaboration with Physioneeds Academy India, has announced a major expansion of its academic portfolio, introducing an extensive range of advanced programs for physiotherapists and healthcare professionals across India.
 The initiative aims to strengthen clinical skills and provide globally aligned training in physiotherapy, rehabilitation, integrative health, and alternative therapies.